dotnet/AspNetCore.Docs/aspnetcore/signalr/scale.md

 ## IIS limitations on Windows client OS

-IIS on client operating systems (Windows 10 or Windows 8.x) has a hard limit of 10 concurrent connections.
-SignalR's connections are transient, frequently re-established, and are not disposed immediately upon no longer being used making it very prone to hitting these limits.
-If a client OS is used for development, we recommend avoiding IIS and instead using Kestrel of IIS Express as deployment targets.
+Windows 10 and Windows 8.x are client operating systems.
+IIS on client operating systems has a limit of 10 concurrent connections.
+SignalR's connections are:

+* Transient and frequently re-established.
+* **Not** disposed immediately when no longer used.

+The preceding conditions make it likely to hit the 10 connection limit on a client OS.
+When a client OS is used for development, we recommend:

+* Avoid IIS.
+* Use Kestrel or IIS Express as deployment targets.

 ## Next steps